richbodo/VectorKnowledgeBase/README.md

 Vector DB and API for use with OpenAI custom GPTs to hook into with GPT Actions written in python using flask.
 This is a simple intro to RAG LLM coding for me that allowed me to enable my custom GPT to access a library of hundreds of research papers that I have access to but the GPT couldn't find as easily.

-I implmented on Replit, using a bunch of other tools.
+I implemented on Replit.
 It should be possible to re-use this there.
 My notes on this setup are [here](http://richbodo.pbworks.com/w/page/160057005/LLM%20RAG%20Intro), and my upload and API test tool is [here](https://github.com/richbodo/snh_bridge_test).

 ## Table of Contents